OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 </OH_Approve_Test_Case>
 ```

-* If the Module entity is configured in OpsHub Integration Manager as a separate entity, map the Parent in a link relationship with Requirement and Test Case entities.
+* If the Module entity is configured in <code class="expression">space.vars.SITENAME</code> as a separate entity, map the Parent in a link relationship with Requirement and Test Case entities.
   * The module is mandatory in Requirement and Test Case synchronization.
 * If the Module entity is not configured separately, use the check-and-create functionality with the **Module Path** field
   * To create the module hierarchy, you need to configure the **checkAndCreate** flag.
 If **checkAndCreate** is not configured and the module hierarchy does not exist, an error will be thrown.
-  * For example, if the module path is set to "Default/Test/Test1" and the checkAndCreate option is not configured, then OpsHub Integration Manager will attempt to locate the specified path.
+  * For example, if the module path is set to "Default/Test/Test1" and the checkAndCreate option is not configured, then <code class="expression">space.vars.SITENAME</code> will attempt to locate the specified path.
     * If the path exists, it will be used for create/update operations.
     * If the path does not exist, an error will be thrown.
 * <code class="expression">space.vars.SITENAME</code> uses the "/" character to separate modules in a '''Module Path'''.
 If the source system uses a different path separator, users must create advanced mapping to convert that separator to the "/" string.